hydr-ai-lab/nautilus/README.md

   * [publications](#publications)

 ## introduction
-**nataulis** is a hydrodynamic analysis tool for vessels written in c++ and compiled for Linux.
+**Nataulis** is a hydrodynamic analysis tool for vessels written in c++ and compiled for Linux.
 Given the 3D definition of a hull (in STL format) and a specified draft, nautilus can extract the principal hydrodynamic features of the hull.

 In the current release of nautilus there are three main functional uses for this package: